Holder Regularity for Nondivergence nonlocal parabolic equations: H older continuity for the time derivative

 \section{H\"older continuity for the time derivative}

+As explained in the introduction, since the integration for the generalized Marchaud derivative only occurs from the left, the results contained in \cite{krs14} and \cite{ss16} do not cover Theorem \ref{t:main}.
 We will follow the ideas in \cite{cs09} to prove the H\"older continuity.
 The outline and statements of the Lemmas are intentionally similar to those in Sections $8$-$12$ in \cite{cs09} so that the reader may compare and contrast properties of the operator $\D_t^{\alpha}$ with properties of $\mathcal{L}$.
 Rather than work with the concave envelope we will work with a different envelope.

 \begin{lemma} Assume $M_{\alpha}^- u(t) \leq f(t)$ and $\M_u(t_0)=u(t_0)$.
 Let $r_k :=2^{-1/(1-\alpha)}2^{-k}$ and $R_k(t):= [t-r_k,t-r_{k+1}]$.
 There is a constant $C_0$ depending on $\lambda,\Lambda$ but not $\alpha$ such that for any $M>0$, there exists $k$ such that